 The best places to buy a used phone

 This is not an exhaustive list.
 There are innumerable places to buy a used phone on the internet.
-Depending on your country, this list may not be applicable (though we tried to highlight international marketplaces as much as possible).
+Also, depending on your country, this list may not be applicable (though we tried to highlight international marketplaces as much as possible).